 Employers can download registration forms and get local event and contact information online at www.LaMPP.org or www.lbln.org.

 Louisiana Business Leadership Network, a nonprofit association led by businesses that value persons with disabilities as customers and employees, is the statewide coordinator of the job fairs.
-The Medicaid Purchase Plan, a Louisiana Department of Health and Hospitals program that provides health care coverage to people with disabilities who work, is the statewide sponsor.
+The Medicaid Purchase Plan, a Louisiana Department of Health program that provides health care coverage to people with disabilities who work, is the statewide sponsor.